 You can use store-bought products or DIY home remedies to eliminate drain flies.
 Following a regular cleaning process can resolve most drain fly issues.

 A simple do-it-yourself option you will find in the kitchen cabinets--baking soda!
-Form a blend of 1/2 cup baking soda, 1/2 cup salt, and 1 cup vinegar.
+Form a blend of 1/2 cup baking soda, 1/2 cup salt, and 1 cup vinegar or apple cider vinegar.
 Pour this down the drain line and let it sit in the drain overnight.

 You can also use heavy cardboard cut into a circle a little larger than the drain cover.
 You can leave this in place overnight or for several days to catch emerging adults.